Adaptogens have been in use for thousands of years and have deep roots in Traditional Chinese Medicine and Ayurveda. So what exactly are they?

 6. Schisandra

 This luscious red berry is thought to support the various systems involved in a healthy stress response, including your endocrine, immune, and nervous systems.
-There’s also evidence that Schisandra can affect your body’s cortisol levels.
+There’s also evidence that Schisandra supplements can affect your body’s cortisol levels.

 Sign Up, Nerd Out